MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/as-android/as-android-mp.md

 This will make sure that the application can grab the WebView to display the log-in screen when needed.

-## Prepare native files to handle initialize and cleanup of Xbox Live
+## Prepare native files to initialize and cleanup Xbox Live

 Next, update your `MainActivity` Java class to utilize native C++ binding, as follows.